-Our lives have become so convenient, with email and world maps at our fingertips.
+Our lives have become so convenient with email and world maps at our fingertips.
 You can drop down into virtually any city.
-And while catching a ride to a popular local restaurant, sign up for an exercise class, check international newspaper headlines, book a hotel room, and have a conference call with your boss.
+While you’re catching a ride to a popular local restaurant, you sign up for an exercise class, check international newspaper headlines, book a hotel room, and have a conference call with your boss.

-It’s become so easy to do these things that many of us are prone to over-scheduling our lives, knowing that just because we’re not in the office that doesn’t mean that we can’t still accomplish work-related tasks.
+It’s become so easy to do these things that many of us are prone to over-scheduling our lives, knowing that just because we’re not in the office, it doesn’t mean that we can’t still accomplish work-related tasks.
 This bad habit leaves us breathless, putting us in a position in which we have to do more than one thing at the same time.
-We can’t just get lost in thought at a stoplight, so many of us—despite the fact that it’s illegal in many places—can’t resist the temptation of glancing at our smartphones as the seconds tick by interminably slowly.
+We can’t just get lost in thought at a stoplight, so many of us—although it’s illegal in many places—can’t resist the temptation of glancing at our smartphones as the seconds tick by interminably slowly.

 Learn More: How Accurate Is Your Memory?

-And yet, there are several studies that show that texting, checking email, or being otherwise engaged with our phones while driving renders us just as impaired as having had a few drinks.
-Depending on the study, texting has at least as big and sometimes a reportedly 4 times larger increase in accident risk than drinking 4 beers.
+And yet, several studies show that texting, checking email, or being otherwise engaged with our phones while driving renders us just as impaired as having had a few drinks.
+Depending on the study, texting has at least as big impact: reportedly the likelihood of getting into an accident is a four times larger risk than drinking four beers.

-In one study, for example, drivers’ reaction times decreased by 13% if their blood alcohol level was at the legal limit and 21% if they were high on cannabis.
+In one study, for example, drivers’ reaction times decreased by 13 percent if their blood alcohol level was at the legal limit and 21 percent if they were high on cannabis.

-In one study, for example, drivers’ reaction times decreased by 13% if their blood alcohol level was at the legal limit and 21% if they were high on cannabis.
-Even during a hands-free call, reaction times decreased by 27%.
-Texting caused a decrease of 37% and making a call plummeted reaction times by 46%.
+In one study, for example, drivers’ reaction times decreased by 13 percent if their blood alcohol level was at the legal limit and 21 percent if they were high on cannabis.
+Even during a hands-free call, reaction times decreased by 27 percent.
+Texting caused a decrease of 37 percent and making a call plummeted reaction times by 46 percent.

-Well, you might think, driving is complicated.
-But surely I can walk and text.
-Not so, says a study published in the journal Gait & Posture showing that people who were texting while walking deviated off course 61% more often than those who weren’t texting.
-And another study showed that people talking on their cell phones while walking missed important cues in the environment—like a clown riding a unicycle.
+You might think driving is complicated, but surely you can walk and text.
+Not so, says a study published in the journal Gait & Posture showing that people who were texting while walking deviated off course 61 percent more often than those who weren’t texting.
+Another study showed that people talking on their cell phones while walking missed important cues in the environment—like a clown riding a unicycle.

-So why is texting so disruptive to our ability to navigate either on 2 feet or 4 wheels?
-And why do we think it’s safe, despite the statistics indicating otherwise?
+Why is texting so disruptive to our ability to navigate either on two feet or four wheels?
+Why do we think it’s safe, despite the statistics indicating otherwise?

 We’re often impressed by how much busy people can accomplish.
-And for many of us, the ability to squeeze more tasks into our day by doubling up on them is a source of pride, rather than shame.
+For many of us, the ability to squeeze more tasks into our day by doubling up on them is a source of pride, rather than shame.